code-wizard384/apna-coder/README.md

 # apna-coder
-This is my first git repository
+This is my first git repository.
+author: akshay mehta